digital-analysis-co/digital-analysis-co/docs/blog/posts/consent_mode_&_google_analytics_attribution.md

 Google Analytics uses a cookie `_ga` to identify a user (browser) and this cookie value gets sent in regular hits.

-To see what a cookieless ping looks like, I overrode default GTAG consents to "denied", implying an advanced consent mode set up, and then compared two page_view hits in the console.
+To see what a cookieless ping looks like, I overrode the default GTAG consents to "denied", implying an advanced consent mode set up, and then compared two page_view hits in the console.

-When consent has been granted, or not configured (and thus assumed granted and using basic consent mode), the value of this cookie is sent with the hit in the `cid` parameter (client id).
+When consent has been granted or not configured, the value of this cookie is sent with the hit in the `cid` parameter (client id).
 Note that, aside from the prefix "GA1.1.", the values match in the two screens below.
 The `_ga` cookie value is sent in the `cid` parameter of the ping:

 ![Google Analytics _ga Cookie](../images/consent_mode_&_google_analytics_attribution/_ga_cookie.png)

 ![Google Analytics Page View Hit With Consent](../images/consent_mode_&_google_analytics_attribution/google_analytics_page_view_with_consent.png)

 But when consent has been denied, the hit is still sent, but with a random `cid`.
 The hit below was sent from the same browser where the value of cookie `_ga` was still `GA1.1.2137600515.1743239528`, however the `cid` parameter was a random value.
+This randomization ensures the ping remains detached from any session or user, preventing session continuity until consent is granted and the `_ga` cookie value can be linked.

 It's a cookieless ping: